Repowering Te Rere Hau Wind Farm

 In general, the operational noise of the wind farm would reduce following repowering.
 Bigger turbines cut in at lower wind speeds and lower rotor speeds, and at full power they’re much quieter than smaller turbines.

 The turbines being considering are two to three generations ahead of the existing fleet.
 They include direct drive technology (no gearbox), much larger rotors, and special operating modes to reduce noise levels.
 New turbine blades have design features like serrated edge technology - a pattern that helps improve airflow over the turbine blade, resulting in less turbulence, better aerodynamics, and reduced noise as the blade cuts through the air.

 While the noise level reduction would be significant, the turbines would be significantly larger.
 Larger turbines would bring Te Rere Hau turbines into visual alignment and uniformity with the wind farm sites to the north and south.
 Because the blades are bigger, their rotation is slower and much more graceful than the existing shorter ones.

-Once installed, the new wind turbines would have a life span of around 20 years.
+Once installed, the new wind turbines will have a life span of around 20 years.

 Introduced in 2020, the COVID-19 Recovery (Fast-Track Consenting) Act 2020 established a new, short-term consenting process to fast-track projects that can boost employment and economic recovery.
-The Act will self-repeal in July 2023.
+The Act self-repealed in July 2023.

 In December 2021, we applied for the Te Rere Hau Wind Farm Repowering Project to be considered for referral under the Fast-Track Act.